chunrapeepat/score-language/README.md

 # The Score Programming Language

-<b>About: </b> Score is a text-based programming language designed for blind and visually impaired students as an educational tool to learn to code by building a game and music which targeted primarily on children at the age of 12 - 16 years old
+<b>About: </b> Score is a programming language designed for blind and visually impaired students as an educational tool to learn to code by building a game and music which targeted primarily on children at the age of 12 - 16 years old

 ![](./editor-preview.png)